 I'd like to attend a bill signing.
 What do I need to know?

-Bill Action ceremonies will not be open to the General Public.
+Bill action ceremonies will not be open to the general public.
+Bill sponsors are able to invite a limited number of guests.
 Members of the public can view the bill signings on TVW.

 - The bill action notice gives the location and time of the bill signing.
 Possible locations include: